freeCodeCamp/guide/src/pages/javascript/html-dom-getElementsByTagName/index.md

 let articleParagraphs = article.getElementsByTagName("p");
 ```

-You can also use "*" to get all elements below the specified one, regardless of the tag name.
+A star can also be used in order to select all descendants of the specified element, regardless of the tag name:

 ```javascript
 let allDescendants = main.getElementsByTagName("*");